Laurel Fields, Potters Bar, Herts , EN6 2BA

 In year 5, the children learn about Ancient Greece.
 They love learning about Athens vs Sparta, Alexander the Great and the Olympics.

-Year 6- Victorians
+Year 6- Ancient Mayans

 Curriculum overviews: